 - Fish People: The Abbai again, although Ambassador Kalika and her male aide have shorter fin-crests than the previous bunch of Abbai (in "The War Prayer").
 The Abbai ambassador in the fifth season will share this shorter crest.

 - Foreshadowing: While the Vorlons destroy Jha'dur because the younger races aren't ready for immortality, what we have in this episode is the first inkling of how they enforce their worldview on the less powerful.

 - For the Evulz: Deathwalker clearly takes great enjoyment out of tormenting those around her, and she practically salivates as she describes the chaos her serum will cause.
-She also has a delicious evil grin on her face when she adds a stipulation to G'kar on what she'd like as an incentive to give him the serum—Na'Toth's head (and when G'Kar is visibly horrified by this request, Jha'dur lets out the most evil and infectious laugh you'd ever see from a female villain not named Cruella De Vil).
+She also has a delicious evil grin on her face when she adds a stipulation to G'Kar on what she'd like as an incentive to give him the serum—Na'Toth's head (and when G'Kar is visibly horrified by this request, Jha'dur lets out the most gleefully evil laugh you'd ever see from a female villain not named Cruella De Vil).

 - Hurricane of Euphemisms: Kosh's terms used to tell Talia Winters when their meeting will take place, namely the Hour of Scampering and the Hour of Longing.

 - Immortality Immorality: For each person made immortal with the anti-agapic, another has to be murdered.

 - Immortality Inducer: Jha'dur's universal anti-agapic, which retards the aging process and prevents disease.